-Some viewers have complained the film moves at too slow a pace; however this is really a movie about characters and not as much about plot.
+Some viewers have complained the film moves at too slow a pace; however, this is really a movie about characters and not as much about plot.
 Yes, there is little action, but there is plenty of suspense and tension.
-A lot is going on, plenty of it is visually; read the facial expressions of one character toward the other.
+A lot is going on, plenty of it is visual.
+Read the facial expressions of one character toward the other.
 Trust is not a word any of these characters have in their vocabulary.
 The final part of the film is superbly done with a flawlessly constructed series of events leading to our three leads final destiny.

-There is a subplot involving a Doc Goldman who Collie meets in a diner and the Doc, correctly surmise’s, has ran away from a mental ward.
+There is a subplot involving a Doc Goldman, whom Collie meets in a diner.
+The Doc, correctly surmises, Collie has ran away from a mental ward.
 The Doc attempts to help Collie, wants him to go back to the hospital or at least stay away from Fay.
 Doc is a decent fellow, the only one in a film filled with slime.
 Sadly, he will meet an undeserved tragic end.